Documentation

 • Passive Global: Scanned every 3-7 days

-• Passive China: Scanned every 4-7 days
+• Passive Heartbeat: Scanned every 5 minutes

 • Active Scanning: Planned